UHMC/module-3-lab-intermediate/README.md

 	* Click on "Generate & Print Paper Wallets"
 	* Move your mouse around without any patterns and/or type on the input box provided.
 This is done to create entropy to create the wallet.
 	![Bitcoin wallet](bwallet.PNG)
-	* _Careful: There are a few potential problems with this method.
+	* *_Careful: There are a few potential problems with this method._*
-	One, printing the wallet's private key may remain stored in the printer's cache, vulnerable to be found by someone.
+		* Printing the wallet's private key may remain stored in the printer's cache, vulnerable to be found by someone.

-	Two, it promotes address reuse which could cause privacy issues, as your wallet's balance is public on the blockchain.
+		* Promotes address reuse which could cause privacy issues, as your wallet's balance is public on the blockchain.

-	Three, the wallet is susceptible to physical damage, and if there are no multiple backups, you may lose access to your Bitcoins._
+		* The wallet is susceptible to physical damage, and if there are no multiple backups, you may lose access to your Bitcoins._

 2. Hardware Wallets
 	* Hardware wallets are the step-up from paper wallets.
 They are devices that often look like USBs whose sole purpose is to keep Bitcoin wallets safe.
 They offer a variety of security features: